 Abstract

-semiconductor photocatalysts.
-Although the photocatalytic efficiency of ferroelectrics is typically low, it can be enhanced through incorporation of co-catalyst into nanocomposites.
-Here, we demonstrate the influence of ferroelectricity on the decolorization of Rhodamine B under simulated solar light using RbBi2Ti2NbO10 and compared the performance with nonferroelectric RbBi2Nb5O16.
-The decolorization rate for RbBi2Ti2NbO10 was 5 times greater than RbBi2Nb5O16.
-This behaviour can be explained in terms of ferroelectric polarization, which drives separation of the charge carriers.
-The photocatalytic activity of the RbBi2Ti2NbO10 was further enhanced to over 30 times upon preparing nanocomposite with tungsten carbide (WC) through high energy ball milling.
-This enhancement was not only attributed to the increased specific surface area, but also to the incorporated WC co-catalyst which also serves as source of plasmonic hot electrons and extends the photocatalytic activity into the visible light range.
-The WC/RbBi2Ti2NbO10 nanocomposite shows interesting water oxidation property and evolves O2 with a rate of 68.5 μmol h-1 g-1 and the quantum yield of 3% at 420 nm.
-This work demonstrates a simple route for preparing WC containing nano ferroelectric composites for solar energy conversion applications.
+The development of noble-metal-free co-catalysts is seen as a viable strategy for improving the performance of semiconductor photocatalysts.
+Although the photocatalytic efficiency of ferroelectrics is typically low, it can be enhanced through the incorporation of a co-catalyst into nanocomposites.
+Here, we demonstrate the influence of ferroelectricity on the decolorization of rhodamine B under simulated solar light using RbBi2Ti2NbO10and compared the performance with that of non-ferroelectric RbBi2Nb5O16.
+The decolorization rate for RbBi2Ti2NbO10was 5 times greater than that of RbBi2Nb5O16.
+This behaviour can be explained in terms of ferroelectric polarization, which drives the separation of charge carriers.
+The photocatalytic activity of RbBi2Ti2NbO10was further enhanced to over 30 times upon preparing a nanocomposite with tungsten carbide (WC) through high energy ball milling.
+This enhancement was attributed not only to the increased specific surface area, but also to the incorporated WC co-catalyst, which also serves as a source of plasmonic hot electrons and extends the photocatalytic activity into the visible light range.
+The WC/RbBi2Ti2NbO10nanocomposite shows interesting water oxidation properties and evolves O2with a rate of 68.5 μmol h−1g−1and a quantum yield of 3% at 420 nm.
+This work demonstrates a simple route for preparing WC containing nano-ferroelectric composites for solar energy conversion applications.

 Original language | English |